jcaip/jcaip.github.io/about.md

 - Constructing the [rational numbers](/Building-Q) visually
 - Using RNNs to [predict user activity](/Predicting-User-Submission)

-I'm currently a ML Engineer at [Cultivate](https://trycultivate.com/).
+I currently work as a machine learning engineer at [Cultivate](https://trycultivate.com/).

-I graduated from UCLA where I used to do NLP research on representation learning.
+I graduated from UCLA where I used to do NLP research on representation learning with Kai-Wei Chang.

 In my free time I like lifting, exploring nature, and eating tasty things.

-If you want to chat about anything feel free to reach out or email me.
+Please feel free to reach out or email me if you want to chat about anything.